 The School of Professional Advancement awards a master’s degree following the successful completion of ten graduate-level courses.
 Please refer to the individual program for specific coursework requirements.
 No thesis is required.
 Students may not apply more than two independent study courses toward graduation requirements.
 In order to earn a master’s degree, a student must have a cumulative grade point average of at least 3.00.
 Students must also submit an application for degree at the beginning of the semester in which the student plans to complete all required coursework and graduate.
 This application must be completed with the student’s academic advisor.

 Students admitted to study at the master’s level must maintain an overall grade point average of 3.00 or better to be considered in good academic standing.
 Students whose cumulative grade point average falls below 3.00 will be placed on academic probation, which will require a written academic development plan.
 Students will be removed from academic probation when they earn an overall grade point average of at least 3.00.

 Students who receive a grade lower than a B- in any coursework attempted will be placed on academic probation from the program.
-Students who earn grades below a B- will be academically dismissed.
+Students who earn two grades below a B- will be dismissed.

 Please refer to the individual master’s degree program pages for specific information for each graduate degree.